Most milk in India contaminated or diluted

 India has long struggled with adulteration of food and milk by unscrupulous traders.
 Almost 70 percent of the 1,791 samples taken nationwide were contaminated or watered down, according to the report.

-The deaths came a few days after a hospital fire killed 93 people in the state's capital Kolkata.
+The deaths came a few days after a hospital fire killed 93 people in Kolkata.

 New Delhi fared worse than most states, with as many as 70 percent of the samples tainted.
-The western state of Goa and eastern state of Puducherry conformed to the standards, with no indication of adulteration in their milk.
+Goa and Puducherry conformed to the standards, with no indication of adulteration in their milk.

 (Reporting By Annie Banerji; Editing by Frank Jack Daniel and Yoko Nishikawa)